SCIENTIFIC NAME: Polyodon spathula

 CHARACTERISTICS: This fish’s long, paddle-shaped snout accounts for about one-third of its total body length.
 The snout helps to stabilize the fish as it swims, and it also contains specialized cells that assist in detecting the plankton swarms upon which this species feeds.
 The skin is smooth.
 Small individuals are pink on the back and white on the venter; for larger individuals around 10 to 12 inches, the body color changes to bluish gray on the back and cream on the venter.
 The eyes are tiny compared to the rest of the head and body.
 On the underside of the snout are two minute barbels in front of a large, toothless mouth.
 When viewed through the mouth, the gills are large and show the many closely spaced filaments that trap microscopic food.
 On each side, a gill cover extends posteriorly, ending in a long, pointed flap.
 The skeleton is composed of cartilage rather than bone.
 The end of the verterbral column extends into the upper lobe of the heterorcercal tail, much as a shark’s does.

-DISTRIBUTION: Paddlefish occur primarily below the Fall Line in the Mobile basin and in the Tennessee River.
+DISTRIBUTION: Paddlefish occur primarily below the Fall Line in the Mobile basin.
 They are absent in our coastal rivers.

 HABITAT AND BIOLOGY: Paddlefish are generally found in open water, but we have collected individuals as long as 3 to 4 feet in relatively small streams, such as Isaac Creek (Monroe County), Chickasaw Creek (Mobile County), and Three Rivers Creek (Washington County).
 A migratory species, paddlefish congregate below dams to spawn during March and April.
 Spawning between one female and several males is believed to occur in open water.
 Floating downstream with the current, eggs drift to the bottom and stay there until hatching.
 Newly hatched individuals grow rapidly, reaching 12 to 14 inches by the end of their first year.
 Paddlefish are long-lived.
 Examinations of growth rings on the dentary bones indicate life spans of 20 to 30 years.